bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 It looked like a cutline, yet it wasn't straight.
 There was no trail, but we passed easily through the trees up the steep slope.
 When the terrain levelled off, the cutline ended abruptly.
 However, the trees were thinner here, and the grade leading to the lower slopes of Ptarmigan Peak gentle.
 In a short time, we were next to the drainage that leads to the ascent route.

 From here we plodded up the slope.
-When we hit scree, we kept well left of the drainage and stumbled upon a trail, likely the trail from Hidden Lake.
+When we hit scree, we kept well left of the drainage and stumbled upon a trail likely from Hidden Lake.
 The trail leads to the ridge and then turns right and goes up an unexpectedly steep slope.

-Well, if we had brought crampons it would have been five minutes.
-Here the slope was steep and the snow too hard to kick in.
+Well, if we had brought crampons it would have taken five minutes.
+Here, the slope was steep and the snow too hard to kick in.
 Using my ice axe, I hacked steps into the crusty snow until the grade eased so we could hike up the last few dozen metres.

 Judging by the forecast, I had expected to summit in cloud, but we were greeted with a blue sky.
 The air was crystal clear so we could pick out distant peaks easily.
 There was no wind, but it was cold, below freezing as it had been all day.